dikotl/paal2-lab3/README.md

 # Lab3

-This is a student's laboratory work on the topic “Dynamic arrays (one-dimensional and toothed)”.
+This is a student's laboratory work on the topic “Dynamic arrays (one-dimensional and jagged)”.

 ## Lab Assignment: Dynamic Arrays